TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 You can now connect your gateway to The Things Stack.

+### Create a Gateway API key

+Some gateways require an API Key with Link Gateway Rights to be able to connect to The Things Stack.

+In order to do this, navigate the **API Keys** menu of your gateway and select **Add API Key**.
+Enter a name for your key, select the **Link as Gateway to a Gateway Server for traffic exchange, i.e. write uplink and read downlink** right and then press **Create API Key**.

+{{< figure src="gateway-api-key-creation.png" alt="Gateway API Key creation" >}}

+You will see a screen that shows your newly created API Key.
+You now can copy it in your clipboard by pressing the clipboard button.
+After saving the key in a safe place, press **I have copied the key**.
+You will not be able to see this key again in the future, and if you lose it, you can create a new one to replace it in the gateway configuration.

+{{< figure src="gateway-api-key-created.png" alt="Gateway API Key created" >}}

 ## Create application

 Go to **Applications** in the top menu, and click **+ Add Application** to reach the application registration page.
 Fill the application ID.
 The other fields are optional.
 Click **Create Application** to create the application.